BelfrySCAD/BOSL2/tutorials/Attachments.md

 ## Spin
 Attachable shapes also can be spun in place as you create them.
-You can do this by passing in the angle to spin by into the `spin=` argument:
+You can do this by passing the spin angle (in degrees) into the `spin=` argument.
+A positive number will result in a counter- clockwise spin around the Z axis (as seen from above), and a negative number will make a clockwise
+spin:

 ```openscad-3D
 cube([20,20,40], center=true, spin=45);
 ```

-You can even spin around each of the three axes in one pass, by giving 3 angles to `spin=` as a vector, like [Xang,Yang,Zang]:
+You can even spin around each of the three axes in one pass, by giving 3 angles (in degrees) to `spin=` as a vector, like [Xang,Yang,Zang].
+Similarly to `rotate()`, the axes will be spun in the order given, X-axis spin, then Y-axis, then Z-axis:

 ```openscad-3D
 cube([20,20,40], center=true, spin=[10,20,30]);